 Treatment.com AI and SPRYT Join Forces to Improve Patient Access to Healthcare Services

+Exciting new collaboration between Treatment.com and Spryt InternationalULSTER, IRELAND, September 17, 2024 /EINPresswire.com/ -- Treatment.com AI and SPRYT Join Forces to Improve Patient Access to Healthcare Services

-SPRYT has developed an AI receptionist called Asa - Medical Office Assistant (MOA) in your pocket
+● SPRYT have developed an AI receptionist called Asa - Medical receptionist in your pocket

-- 25% of healthcare spending in the USA stems from administrative tasks such as billing and scheduling.
-This is over $1Trillion/yr
+● 25% of healthcare spending in the USA stems from administrative tasks such as billing and scheduling.
+This is over $1Trn/yr

 Treatment is partnering with SPRYT, an innovative AI healthcare technology company, who has built an intelligent AI Medical Office Assistant (MOA), Asa.
-Asa enables patients to book, change and pay for appointments via instant message (WhatsApp/iMessage/SMS), predicts no-shows, and provides personalized language to encourage attendance at preventative healthcare appointments.
+Asa enables patients to book, change and pay for appointments via instant message (WhatsApp/RCS/SMS), predicts no-shows, and provides personalized language to encourage attendance at medical appointments.
 SPRYT has already announced partnerships within the UK National Health Service (NHS).
-SPRYT is the first company to be approved to integrate a solution using WhatsApp and AI for scheduling to a NHS Electronic Health Record (EHR).
+SPRYT is the first company to be approved to integrate a solution that uses WhatsApp and AI for scheduling to an NHS Electronic Health Record (EHR).
 Patient's can interact with Asa like they would with a human MOA.
-The cost of missed medical appointments in the US alone is estimated at $150 Billion/yr* The Cost of Missed Medical Appointments: A Hidden Burden on Healthcare - TransLoc
+The cost of missed medical appointments in the US alone is estimated at $150n* The Cost of Missed Medical Appointments: A Hidden Burden on Healthcare - TransLoc

 SPRYT incorporates behavioral science and applies generative AI to adjust language and messaging to specific population segments to help improve equitable access and optimize attendance at appointments, through predicting and reducing “no shows”.

-Treatment’s Global Library of Medicine (GLM) enables healthcare professionals to capture a patient’s presenting symptoms, past medical history and through smart proprietary algorithms, formulate the most likely diagnosis and suggest the most important tests/exams that should be performed.
-This history can then be shared with the patient’s healthcare professional in real time and also programmed to help with triaging patients more efficiently.
+Treatment’s Global Library of Medicine (GLM) enables healthcare professionals to capture a patients presenting symptoms, past medical history and through smart proprietary algorithms formulate the most likely diagnosis and determine any associated tests/exams.
+This history can then be shared with the patient’s practitioner in real time and also programmed to help with triaging patients more efficiently.

-Treatment and SPRYT intend to explore mutually beneficial opportunities through the partnership, including within the UK, North America and Middle East where both companies have already made inroads.
+Treatment and SPRYT intend to explore mutually beneficial opportunities through the partnership, including within the UK, North America and Middle East.

 The collaboration also allows SPRYT and Treatment to work closely on testing and developing further new mutual joint commercial applications and/or solutions.
-The intent of this collaboration is to utilize AI and both company’s respective technical and platform strengths, to eventually commercialize one or more solutions, which help with cost reductions for healthcare system payers, streamline inefficient processes and most importantly deliver better support and engagement for patients and healthcare professionals alike.
+The intent of this collaboration is through utilizing AI and our respective technical and platform strengths, to develop, test, validate, and commercialize one or more solutions, which may result in cost reductions for payers within our healthcare systems, streamline inefficient processes and most importantly deliver better support and engagement for patients and healthcare professionals alike.

 About Treatment.com AI Inc.